dsccommunity/ActiveDirectoryDsc/README.md

 * **`[String]` RequestFile** _(Write)_: Specifies the full path to the Offline Domain Join Request file to create.
 * **`[String]` Ensure**: Specifies whether the computer account is present or absent.
 Valid values are 'Present' and 'Absent'.
-The defaults is 'Present'.
+The default is 'Present'.
 * **`[Boolean]` RestoreFromRecycleBin** _(Write)_: Indicates whether or not the computer account should first tried to be restored from the recycle bin before creating a new computer account.